The name of the nonprofit organization shall be the Oncology Nursing Society (hereinafter sometimes referred to as "ONS").

 To the extent that action is required by the membership at a time other than a meeting, at least 3% of eligible members must vote on an issue in order for the action to be effective.

-The Board of Directors shall manage the business and affairs of ONS.
-Officers shall perform those duties prescribed by law, the Articles of Incorporation, these bylaws, and the Board of Directors.
+The Board of Directors shall direct the affairs of ONS.
+Officers shall perform those duties prescribed by law, the Articles of Incorporation, these bylaws, and the Board of Directors’ Handbook.

 Meetings shall be held at such time and place as the Board of Directors may determine.